varunjain0888/Device-Free-Fall-library/README.md

 # Steps to use this library
 1. Extends your activity with "Detection Activity"

+2. Add below dependency in your app level build.gradle:- implementation 'com.varunjain.android:devicefreefall:1.0.0'

-2. Use the below snipet to get the free fall count in your activity:-
+3. Use the below snipet to get the free fall count in your activity:-

     countViewModel.countRepo.observe(this, Observer {
     textView.text = "Total Fall Count ${it}"
     })